 - Do not write your next social media headline without using these incredibly effective tips

-- Are you struggling to write persuasive titles for your social media accounts?
+- Are you struggling to write persuasive titles for your social network accounts?
 Then read this

 - The secrets to writing click-worthy social media titles that drive insane traffic